Angry young men: Definition and divisions

 Not all members of the movement were angry, young, or male, but all disliked the title "Angry Young Men".
 Life in 1958 wrote that "the most common prevailing attitude among them is of wry irritation", and named Osborne, Kingsley Amis, John Wain, and John Braine as the best-known.
 As a catchphrase, the term was applied to a large, incoherently defined group, and was rejected by most of the writers to whom it was applied: see, for example, "Answer to a Letter from Joe" by Wain (Essays on Literature and Ideas, 1963).
 Publisher Tom Maschler, who edited a collection of political-literary essays by the 'Angries' (Declaration, 1957), commented: "(T)hey do not belong to a united movement.
 Far from it; they attack one another directly or indirectly in these pages.
 Some were even reluctant to appear between the same covers with others whose views they violently oppose".

-AYM preferred realism, rejecting the experimental literature of the 1920s and 1930s.
-Life observed that "They hate the 'phony' in any form and mistrust anything that seems precious or preposterous. they are literary conservatives.
+The Angry Young Men preferred realism, rejecting the experimental literature of the 1920s and 1930s.
+Life observed that "They hate the 'phony' in any form and mistrust anything that seems precious or preposterous.
+They are literary conservatives.
 They would find the Beat Generation preposterous".
 Their politics were radical, usually left but sometimes right, sometimes anarchistic, and they described social alienation of different kinds.
 They also often expressed their critical views on society as a whole, criticising certain behaviours or groups in different ways.
 On television, their writings were often expressed in plays in anthology drama series such as Armchair Theatre (ITV, 1956–68) and The Wednesday Play (BBC, 1964–70); this leads to a confusion with the kitchen sink drama category of the early 1960s.

-Throughout the late 1950s and into the 1960s, the "Angries" often met at or were nurtured by the Royal Shakespeare Company, and through this venue other such emerging playwrights as Edward Bond and Wole Soyinka were exposed to the AYM movement directly.
+Throughout the late 1950s and into the 1960s, the "Angries" often met at or were nurtured by the Royal Shakespeare Company, and through this venue other such emerging playwrights as Edward Bond and Wole Soyinka were exposed to the Angry Young Men movement directly.

 The New University Wits (a term applied by William Van O'Connor in his 1963 study The New University Wits and the End of Modernism) refers to Oxbridge malcontents who explored the contrast between their upper-class university privilege and their middle-class upbringings.
 These included Amis, Philip Larkin, and Wain, all of whom were also part of the poetic circle known as "The Movement".

 Also included among the Angry Young Men was a small group of young existentialist philosophers, led by Colin Wilson and also including Stuart Holroyd and Bill Hopkins.

 Outside of these subgroupings, the 'Angries' included writers mostly of lower-class origin concerned with their political and economic aspirations.
 Apart from Osborne, these included Harold Pinter, Braine, Arnold Wesker, and Alan Sillitoe.
 Some of these (e.g., Pinter) were left-wing and some (e.g., Braine) later became right-wing.
 William Cooper, the early-model Angry Young Man, though Cambridge-educated, was a "provincial" writer in his frankness and material and is included in this group.